Chad-Powellv1/pseudoCode/pseudocode.md

     - IF Wireless Remote Object is set to thermostat mode

-    - THEN DISPLAY the word SET
+    - THEN DISPLAY the word ROOM

     - IF Gas Fireplace Object is on AND set to manual mode